 - Greater confidence in the regulatory system

-The Office of Environment and Heritage is currently running a public consultation process on the proposed new system.
+Consultation on the draft Aboriginal Cultural Heritage Bill 2018 is now closed.
 For more information please visit the Office of Environment and Heritage website.